Siv3D/siv3d.docs/en-us/docs/index.md

 	<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/AAbWaGPMjg0?si=RC7OVc9PtSoLUi7x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ??? success "5.
-Participation in Open Source Activities (Click for details)"
+Contributing to Open Source (Click for details)"
 	You can leverage your programming experience and implementation skills to participate in open source activities that improve the Siv3D development experience, such as developing the Siv3D engine itself, reporting bugs, creating sample code, and writing articles.
 So far, more than 60 people, including middle school students, have committed source code to the Siv3D engine.

 ??? success "6.
 Web Browser Distribution (Click for details)"